 Brian has been instructed exclusively in criminal defence work throughout his career.
 A strong work ethic allied to fantastic client care means that there is always a queue of Solicitors and Defendants seeking his professional services.
 He is widely regarded as being within the very top of his profession and a pleasure to work with.

-Exclusively criminal defence – Brian specialises in murder, fraud and sex offences.
+Exclusively criminal defence and inquests – Brian specialises in murder, fraud and sex offences.

-Brian has defended in excess of 40 murder trials, including allegations of international contract killings, rival gang murders, transferred malice and murder within the home.
+Brian has been instructed in excess of 50 murder trials, including allegations of international contract killings, rival gang murders, transferred malice and murder within the home.